visgl/deck.gl/docs/layers/column-layer.md

 Whether to generate a line wireframe of the column.
-The outline will have "horizontal" lines closing the top and bottom polygons and a vertical line (a "strut") for each vertex on the polygon.
+The outline will have "horizontal" lines closing the top and bottom polygons and a vertical line (a "strut") for each vertex around the disk.
 Only applies if `extruded: true`.

 ##### `fp64` (Boolean, optional)